tristanpenman/marian-rknn/README.md

 ### Export to ONNX

-In the [Marian-ONNX-Converter](./Marian-ONNX-Converter) submodule you will find an ONNX implementation of Marian.
+The [Marian-ONNX-Converter](./Marian-ONNX-Converter) submodule contains an ONNX implementation of Marian.
 This includes a conversion script that allows pretrained models from Hugging Face to be converted to ONNX format.

 ```bash
 python Marian-ONNX-Converter/convert.py